 - Wash your dry lentils well and soak them in water and let them sit in a warm dry place for up to 8 hrs (or overnight).

 - Drain the water out of the bowl and cover with a dry cloth and set the bowl back in the same warm place for 2 days.
 Do not use plastic wrap.
-The lentils need to breathe in order to germinate and sprout.

 - For the curry